ielis/hpo-toolkit/HOW_TO_RELEASE.md

 - update documentation notebooks
 - create a release branch
-- remove deprecated methods targeted for removal in this version
+- remove deprecated methods targeted for removal in this version.
+The `TODO` markers are labeled using the target version (e.g. `TODO[v0.3.0]`)
 - bump versions to a release:
   - `src/hpotk/__init__.py`
   - `recipe/meta.yaml`